leoitcode/leonardo_lara_test/Question_C/README.md

 Docker-compose starts the orchestration of the containers and install any needed resource for the services:

  - Gateway:
-Flask receive a request (query), this query goes to gateway to create a RPC Environment and the services are started:
+Flask receive a request (query), this query goes to gateway to create an RPC Environment and the services are started:

 - Rabbit:
 RabbitMQ - APMQ protocol to communicate between services and is used by Nameko RPC.